matei-tm-csv/ApiVersioningDemo/README.md

 ### MultiSkilledActor Controller versions characteristics

+A demo class that presents a usecase with a controller with a limited lifetime between v1.2 and v2.0.
 It inherits the versions placed on a base class decorated with ApiInheritableVersion

 ### WeatherForecast Controller versions characteristics